elzekool/TalkMachineLearning/slides.md

 HDFS can be compared to a file system.
 Data written to HDFS is split up and distributed to the different nodes.
 MapReduce makes that the processing is done where the data is stored.

-**Map** performs filtering, sorting and data unification and is done completely independend, **Reduce** is collection and summerizing
+**Map** performs filtering, sorting and data unification and is done completely parralel, **Reduce** is collection and summerizing and is partly done in serial.

 .width-65[![MapReduce Workflow](images/mapreduce-workflow.png)]<br><small>http://www.glennklockwood.com/data-intensive/hadoop/overview.html</small>

 ---
 # Spark

-Hadoop's MapReduce is fast for single iteration tasks, but iterative processes are slow because all the intermediate needs to be written/distributed.
+Hadoop's MapReduce is fast for single iteration tasks, but iterative processes are slow because all the intermediate data needs to be written/distributed.
 Also programming Hadoop is very low level.
 Apache Spark has a more easy to use programming interface, keeps a result cache in memory and has a task optimizer.
 Apache Spark also is able to use streaming data sources and multiple languages.
 Spark is often used toghether with Hadoop.

 .width-65[![Spark Ecosystem](images/apache-spark-ecosystem.png)]